 You’ve heard the ads a million times, seen them pop up on your Twitter feed, before a Youtube commercial, and on TV.
 La La Land was expected to win Best Picture at the Oscars this year, after winning seven Golden Globes and tying the famous Titanic with a whopping fourteen nominations at this year’s Academy Awards.
-So, no one was surprised when it’s name was announced as winner of Best Picture — but Warren Beatty and Faye Dunaway could take a couple lessons from my high school drama coach in that you should a: always triple check your props, and b: leave what’s not about rehearsal, outside of rehearsal (and god forbid you let it affect a performance).
+So, no one was surprised when its name was announced as the winner of Best Picture.
+However, Warren Beatty and Faye Dunaway could take a couple of lessons from my high school drama coach in that you should: always triple check your props, and b: leave what’s not about rehearsal, outside of rehearsal (and god forbid you to let it affect a performance).

 The fact that both of these movies had similar audience approval rates only speaks to the caliber of film that was Moonlight; to score comparably to a such a light-hearted, feel-good movie while having such a dark topic is certainly something to be commended– and not many people expected it to do so, including Stephen Whitty from the New York Daily News. “‘Moonlight’ glows.
 Unfortunately, the indie drama is going to be a tough sell for a lot of audiences.”